tkalman/rdawg-pidinst__white-paper/white-paper/metadata-schema.rst

   they allow the automatic aggregation of a rich set of information about the instrument.
-Each `RelatedIdentifier` needs to have subproperties `relatedIdentifierType` and `relationType` to specify the type of the related PID and the type of the relation respectively.
+Each `RelatedIdentifier` needs to have subproperties `relatedIdentifierType` and `relationType` to specify the type of the related identifier and the type of the relation respectively.

 `AlternateIdentifier`